cometaj2/huckle/README.rst

 being a need to update the client as the API changes.
 This is used to huckle's advantage and this benefit is brought to the shell command line interface.

-Huckle provides a dynamic view of the documentation and commands that can be issued to the CLI APIs it's associated to.
+Huckle provides a dynamic view of the documentation, commands, options and parameters that can be issued to the HCLI APIs it interacts with.

 What can be noticed is that any API implementer, that abides by a specific hypermedia API CLI pattern, gets a client side shell CLI for their API for free;